 Tradit lampada vitai.

 Though the second verse is now omitted, Shore’s values have not changed all that much since it was penned in the late nineteenth century.
 (It was the work of E. I. Robson, the first headmaster.)
 The “scholard” may be glimpsed “at his books,” but overwhelmingly, the imagery is that of competitive sports.
 It’s for this reason that Shore owns its rowing sheds at Gladesville, its playing fields at Northbridge.
-Too much thought is seen as unhealthy, and furtive, like self-abuse.
 The school seeks to perpetuate an English ideal of boyhood dating from the Victorian era – to turn out young men like large dogs: athletic, good-natured, and slightly stupid.
-As Newbolt had it, it’s “Play up! play up! and play the game!”
+As Newbolt had it, “Play up! play up! and play the game!”

 * * * * *